MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/mobile-operator-billing.md

 The Windows Store offers Mobile Operator Billing as a payment method.
 If a customer’s mobile operator supports this capability, the customer can make Store purchases using their mobile account.

+> [!TIP]
-> **Note**  If a customer’s mobile operator offers Mobile Operator Billing, but the customer can't find this option on their device, see these [steps](http://go.microsoft.com/fwlink/p/?LinkId=523993).
+>  If a customer’s mobile operator offers Mobile Operator Billing, but the customer can't find this option on their device, review these [steps](http://go.microsoft.com/fwlink/p/?LinkId=523993).

 We are regularly working with mobile operators to expand the availability of this payment method.
 If you’d like to suggest a mobile operator that you don’t see listed below, please contact that mobile operator and request that they add this payment method.